dataluscorp/browser/docs/performance/power_profiling_overview.md

     so, follow that up by using a tool that gives high-context measurements, which hopefully will identify the cause of the problem.
-    -   For high CPU usage, many profilers can be used: Firefox's dev tools profiler, the Gecko Profiler, or generic performance profilers.
+    -   For high CPU usage, many profilers can be used: Datalus's dev tools profiler, the Gecko Profiler, or generic performance profilers.
     -   For high wakeup counts, use